 The Hempstead Bay Water Quality Monitoring Program provides a framework for monitoring, analysis, and reporting of water quality within the surface waters of Hempstead Bay (informally known as the Western Bays) and its major tributaries.
 The program – a collaboration among the Long Island Regional Planning Council (LIRPC), Hofstra University and the Town of Hempstead Department of Conservation and Waterways (ToH C&W) – continues and expands upon the monitoring work that the ToH C&W conducted for nearly five decades in the South Shore of Nassau County.
-The LIRPC provides high-level program oversight and assistance.

 This monitoring program plays an important role in the Long Island Nitrogen Action Plan (LINAP), a multiyear effort funded by New York State and managed by the New York State Department of Environmental Conservation (NYSDEC) and the Long Island Regional Planning Council to: 1) assess the level of nitrogen pollution in Long Island’s surface waters and groundwater, 2) identify the sources of nitrogen pollution, 3) determine nitrogen reduction ecological endpoints, and 4) take action that will reduce nitrogen loads to groundwater and surface waters.